Aditya Nagpal

 • File sharing with preview and threaded comments

-• 2,600+ integrations including Asana, Zoom, Google Drive, GitHub
+• 2,600+ integrations including Asana, Zoom, Google Drive and GitHub

 Pricing

-• Free plan: Limited message history and storage
+• Free: limited message history and storage

 • Pro: $7.25 per user per month (billed annually)